DaniDeveloper11/DaniDeveloper11/README.md

 ![Miguel Briseño - Full Stack Developer](https://media.licdn.com/dms/image/v2/D4E16AQE7hEVVswVGTg/profile-displaybackgroundimage-shrink_350_1400/profile-displaybackgroundimage-shrink_350_1400/0/1719243542205?e=1729728000&v=beta&t=h5eOI_CiUFjpEnl2DvE-27Akiq9sMrn7Kj646Q-QNyw)

-## Hi there 👋, I’m Miguel Briseño 💻
+## Hi there 👋, I’m Daniel Montes 💻

-Welcome to my GitHub profile!
-I'm a passionate full-stack developer with a love for creating innovative solutions and continuously learning new technologies.
-My journey in software development is driven by a deep curiosity and a commitment to excellence.
+I'm a software developer with a focusing particularly on Frontend.
+My main objetive is to create exceptional and functional digital experiences that have a positive impact.
+I have advanced skills in some technologies such as Vue.js, Vuetify, Laravel, React Tailwindcss, node.js, git, Pinia, supported by practical projects and academic experiences.
+All of them are accompanied by a process of constant growth and continuous improvement through online courses, books, and documentation

 ### 🔭 Currently Working On
 - Building and refining web applications using Vue.js, React, and Angular.